Noah-Houghton/Eldritch-Apocalypse/README.md

 ##### Secrets

 Secrets make the world go round.
-Spend secrets on the world map to reduce the difficulty of SpecOps missions, procure additional Settlement resources, or Sabotage enemy actions.
+Secrets are a global Resource unique to each Player.
+Secrets are fairly rare and quite powerful, usually allowing Players to affect the game world or other Players.
+Many of their uses are informational, but Secrets may also be used to generate resources, sabotage Improvements, etc. etc.

 #### Actions
+Actions spend Resources to affect change.

+##### Scouting

+##### Build

+#####

 ##### Enemy